Arturo Gómez-Pompa

-Arturo Gómez-Pompa (born 1934) is a tropical biologist, a scientific advisor for the Tropical Research Center of the Universidad Veracruzana (CITRO), and a professor emeritus of botany at the University of California, Riverside.
+Arturo Gómez-Pompa (October 21, 1934 – September 17, 2025) was a Mexican tropical biologist, a scientific advisor for the Tropical Research Center of the Universidad Veracruzana (CITRO), and a professor emeritus of botany at the University of California, Riverside.
 He made various contributions to the field of tropical ecology through the creation of databases used in botanical research, and he contributed to the research on the domestication of tropical trees.

-Gómez-Pompa has received numerous awards and recognition, including medals and elected positions into various academies.
-He continues to contribute to biology as an advisor and retired professor, and dividing his time between Irving, Texas and Xalapa, Veracruz.
-He is from Mexico City.
+Gómez-Pompa received numerous awards and recognition, including medals and elected positions in various academies.
+He continued to contribute to biology as an advisor and retired professor, and divided his time between Irving, Texas and Xalapa, Veracruz.
+He was from Mexico City.

-Early life and education
+Background

-Gómez-Pompa was pursuing a career in medicine to become a doctor as his parents had hoped.
+Gómez-Pompa was born in 1934.
+He initially pursued a career in medicine to become a doctor, as his parents had hoped.
 However, this changed when he was fourteen and spent about two weeks exploring his cousin's ranch and falling in love with nature.
 Seeing wildlife such as coyotes, rattlesnakes, hawks, and cougars completely changed him, and he decided to study biology instead.
 Gómez-Pompa eventually obtained his Doctorate in Sciences (Biology) from the National Autonomous University of Mexico (UNAM) in 1966.

+Gómez-Pompa died on September 17, 2025, at the age of 90.

 Career

-Gómez-Pompa is a tropical biologist who has spent over 40 years in academics in various international institutions as a professor helping to teach generations of future leaders off science.
+Gómez-Pompa was a tropical biologist who had spent over 40 years in academia in various international institutions as a professor, helping to teach generations of future leaders in science.

-Gómez-Pompa's projects include these topics - ethnobotanical studies, evolution and domestication of tropical trees, biodiversity restoration of tropical forests, agroforestry, and community-based conservation policies for the tropics.
+Gómez-Pompa's projects included these topics - ethnobotanical studies, evolution and domestication of tropical trees, biodiversity restoration of tropical forests, agroforestry, and community-based conservation policies for the tropics.

 Honorary positions

-Gómez-Pompa has been a member of the Governing Board of the Universidad Veracruzana, a member on the board of directors in the Botanical Research Institute of Texas, and the American Institute of Biological Sciences.
+Gómez-Pompa was a member of the Governing Board of the Universidad Veracruzana, a member of the board of directors in the Botanical Research Institute of Texas, and the American Institute of Biological Sciences.
 He was also President of the Board of Directors of El Eden Ecological Reserve, and an AC member of the executive board of the Tyler Prize.
-Gómez-Pompa was also a member of the Advisory Committee of the Committee on Science, Space and Technology of the House of Representatives of the United States; a member on the Board of the Smithsonian Institution of Washington; the founder and member of the Board of Directors of Pro-Natura in Veracruz.
+Gómez-Pompa was also a member of the Advisory Committee of the Committee on Science, Space and Technology of the House of Representatives of the United States; a member of the Board of the Smithsonian Institution of Washington; the founder and member of the Board of Directors of Pro-Natura in Veracruz.

-Some more academic-based positions he has occupied include Director of the Institute of the University of California for Mexico and the United States, and founder of the Research Institute on Biotic Resources.
+Some more academic-based positions he had occupied include Director of the Institute of the University of California for Mexico and the United States, and founder of the Research Institute on Biotic Resources.
 He was also head of the Department of Botany and Professor of Ecology and Botany in the Faculty of Sciences of the National University in the Institute of Biology at UNAM.